 Depending on what kind of stars you’re trying to make, there are several ways to create a star in Illustrator.
 The two tools that you’ll be using are the Star Tool and the Pucker & Bloat effect.

-In this tutorial, I’ll show you how to make different types of stars in Illustrator using the Star Tool and Pucker & Bloat effect.
+In this tutorial, I’ll show you how to make different types of stars in Adobe Illustrator using the Star Tool and Pucker & Bloat effect.

 Ready to make some stars?
 Follow along.